In heavily invaded areas, THE LIONFISH INVASION HAS reduced native fish populations by up to 90%

 Yes, lionfish have 18 venomous spines that, when handled improperly, can deliver a painful, non-lethal sting, but when the spines are removed and discarded, lionfish are completely harmless.
 Filleted, grilled, and served with cilantro and a peach-mango salsa, lionfish can hold its own with even the pickiest of seafood connoisseurs.
 In many places, lionfish has even become a delicacy – a highly sought after entrée that benefits an already overfished ocean.
 And while the lionfish is an incredible example of biological adaptability, the key to restoring the delicate balance of our oceans just might lie in having the species swim in butter rather than our coral reefs.
 In fact, our best shot at controlling an out-of-sight, out-of-mind ecological disaster may just be our dinner plates.
 When it comes to solving the lionfish invasion, as the adage goes, “We have to eat ’em to beat ’em!”

 Interested in learning more about the lionfish?
 Check out how Florida Keys locals are rallying around Lionfish derbies to control local populations of lionfish on Florida’s coral reefs.
-To see what our marine biology camps are doing, check out our Preserving Paradise service journey to the British Virgin Islands with GoBeyond Student Travel.
+To see what our marine biology camps are doing, check out our Preserving Paradise environmental camp to the British Virgin Islands with GoBeyond Student Travel.